 You can roast the spaghetti squash in the oven or if you need it even faster, we’ve included instructions on how it can be microwaved.
 Either way, it’s super simple to make and has very few ingredients.
 Everything you need for the sauce is probably already in your refrigerator.

 Traditional carbonara does not contain any cream.
 However, in order to make this sauce extra creamy (and to compensate for their being no pasta and therefore no pasta water to develop the sauce), we’ve added heavy cream to this recipe.
+This is similar to the spaghetti squash alfredo recipe.

 Gather the ingredients.
 Preheat the oven to 400 F.